 - Preheat your oven to 350℉

-- Place the chocolate and the butter into a heat safe bowl, on top of a double boiler
+- Place the chocolate and the butter into a heat safe large bowl, on top of a double boiler

 - Place the whole almonds into a blender or food processor to grind, chop until small pieces, be careful to not create paste (use the pulse option to help with this)